Open for business

-We have been working alongside our Business Improvement District (BID), Golden Square Shopping Centre, Warrington's Own Buses, Warrington Disability Partnership and Cheshire Police, to help the town centre get back to business.
+We have been working alongside our Business Improvement District (BID), Golden Square Shopping Centre, Warrington's Own Buses, Warrington Disability Partnership and Cheshire Police, to help shops and businesses to open safely.
 If you visit the town centre, you’ll see a number of changes have been put in place to improve your safety.

 Your safety comes first

-It’s important at all times to follow the national guidance.
-Keep the two metre distance from people outside your household, keep excellent hand/ personal hygiene and wear a cloth face covering if you can’t guarantee that you will be able to maintain social distancing.
+It’s important at all times to follow the national guidance, alongside any additional local restrictions.
+Keep the two metre distance from people outside your household, maintain excellent hand/personal hygiene, and wear a face covering if you can’t guarantee that you will be able to maintain social distancing.

-You will also see a range of new signage to help you navigate through the town centre.
-This includes signage of a one-way route, and reminders to ‘stay left, stay safe’ and continue to follow the social distancing guidance.
+You will also see a range of signage to help you navigate through the town centre.
+This includes signage of a one-way route, and reminders to ‘stay left, stay safe’, which everyone should follow.

 Be patient - and think of others

-Please be patient and respect the new rules.
-You might have no problem getting around the town centre, but there will be many people who won't have ventured out in a long time and will be nervous about doing so.
+Please be patient and respect the rules.
+You might have no problem getting around the town centre, but there may be people who won't have ventured out in a long time and will be nervous about doing so.
 You can play your part by being patient and keeping your distance.
-Not everyone will be moving forward at the same time, so when some of our more vulnerable people start to venture out, please be considerate.
+Not everyone will be moving forward at the same time, so when some of our more vulnerable people venture out, please be considerate.

 Safer shopping - FAQs